 /etc/cjdroute.conf pre-populated with random keys and

 passwords.
 At first startup, cjdroute looks for neighboring cjdns peers

 on all active network interfaces using a layer 2 (e.g. ethernet) protocol.

-have a conventional "clearnet" ISP, see the upstream README for
+conventional "clearnet" ISP, see the upstream README for

 instructions on adding peers using the UDP protocol.
 (Search for "Find a